 |With Gary K. Waite, Exile and Religious Identity, 1500–1800 (London: Pickering and Chatto, 2014).|

 “A Response to Philip Benedict’s ‘Of Church Orders and Postmodernism.’”
-As a part of a Discussiedossier decided to my book, The Convent of Wesel: The Event that Never was and the Invention of Tradition.
-BMGN-The Low Countries History Yearbook, forthcoming, 2021.
+As a part of a Discussiedossier dedicated to The Convent of Wesel: The Event that Never was and the Invention of Tradition.
+BMGN-The Low Countries History Yearbook 136, no. 1 (2021): 78–90.

 “Reformed Exiles and the Calvinist International in Reformation-Era Europe: A Reappraisal.”
-Handbook of Calvin and Calvinism, edited by Bruce Gordon and Carl Trueman.
-Oxford: Oxford University Press, forthcoming.
+Handbook of Calvin and Calvinism, edited by Bruce Gordon and Carl Trueman, 237–52.
+Oxford: Oxford University Press, 2021.

 “The Polyphonies of Microhistories: Yair Mintzker and The Many Questions of Historical Perspective.”
 Central European History, 53, no. 1 (2020): 221–27.

 “Refugees.”
 In John Calvin in Context, edited by R. Ward Holder, 143–51.
 Cambridge: Cambridge University Press, 2019.

 “Exile Experiences and the Transformations of Religious Cultures in the Sixteenth Century: Kleve, England, East Friesland, and the Palatinate.”
 Journal of Early Modern Christianity, 6, no. 1 (2019): 43–67.